GhostGoesBinted/KeyboardOnlyMod/README.md

 1. Download or build the mod.
 2. Copy the `KeyboardOnlyMode` folder into `Stardew Valley/Mods`.
 3. Launch the game through SMAPI.

-## 🎮 In‑game options (important)
-In Options → Controls:
-- Turn ON “Use controller‑style menus”.
-- Set “Gamepad mode” to “Force on”.

-These enable focus/snapping so confirm works reliably from the keyboard.

-## ⌨️ Controls
-- In menus: your configured ConfirmKeys trigger confirm.
-Escape/back is vanilla.
-- In gameplay: Q/E cycle the toolbar (configurable; on by default).

-This mod doesn’t change how you move around menus—it only adds reliable confirm and optional toolbar cycling.

 ## ⚙️ Config
 Created on first run at `Mods/KeyboardOnlyMode/config.json`: